 The flavors of these two beans subtly complement each other, like the visual effect does.
 Whether they’re the whole or cut version, they’re one of my husband’s favorites.

 Posted by Pat Yarbrough - March 27, 2010 at 8:51 pm

-Categories: Dinner Menu, Gluten-Free Recipes, Lunch Menu, Vegetable Dish Tags: celiac, celiac disease, food allergies, gluten intolerance, gluten-free cream of asparagus soup, Gluten-Free Recipes, gluten-free recipes, Wheat-free
+Categories: Dinner Menu, Vegetable Dish Tags: celiac, celiac disease, food allergies, gluten intolerance, Gluten-Free, gluten-free green and yellow beans, gluten-free green beans, gluten-free recipes, gluten-free yellow beans, green and yellow beans, Wheat-free

 Here are some of my favorite places to find recipes online.
 Adventures of a Gluten Free Mom Allrecipes.com BettyCrocker.com — (enter “gluten free” in the search box) Epicurious.com Gluten-free Recipes and Tips FoodNetwork.com — (enter “gluten free” in the search box) Gluten-Free Girl and the Chef Gluten Intolerance Group MyRecipes.com — (Southern Living, Cooking Light, Coastal Living, Sunset, and others — enter “gluten free” in the search box) Red Star Yeast — (enter “gluten free” in the search box) Whole Foods Market — (check the “gluten free” box and press enter on this Advanced Recipe Search Page for hundreds of recipes to appear)